Inverter-based resource

 An inverter-based resource (IBR) is a source of electricity that is asynchronously connected to the electrical grid via an electronic power converter ("inverter").
-The devices in this category, also known as converter interfaced generation (CIG), include the variable renewable energy generators (wind, solar) and battery storage power stations.
+The devices in this category, also known as converter interfaced generation (CIG) and power electronic interface source, include the variable renewable energy generators (wind, solar) and energy storages such as battery, super capacitors, etc..
 These devices lack the intrinsic behaviors (like the inertial response of a synchronous generator) and their features are almost entirely defined by the control algorithms, presenting specific challenges to system stability as their penetration increases, for example, a single software fault can affect all devices of a certain type in a contingency (cf. section on Blue Cut fire below).
 IBRs are sometimes called non-synchronous generators.
 The design of inverters for the IBR generally follows the IEEE 1547 and NERC PRC-024-2 standards.

+The term unconventional sources includes IBRs as well as other generators that behave differently than synchronous generators.

-Grid-following vs. grid-forming
+Grid-following

 A grid-following (GFL) device is synchronized to the local grid voltage and injects an electric current vector aligned with the voltage (in other words, behaves like a current source).
 The GFL inverters are built into an overwhelming majority of installed IBR devices.
-Due to their following nature, the GFL device will shutdown if a large voltage/frequency disturbance is observed.
+Due to their following nature, the GFL device will shut down if a large voltage/frequency disturbance is observed.
 The GFL devices cannot contribute to the grid strength, dampen active power oscillations, or provide inertia.

+Grid-forming

-A grid-forming (GFM) device partially mimics the behavior of a synchronous generator: its voltage is controlled by a free-running oscillator that slows down when more energy is withdrawn from the device.
+A grid-forming (GFM) device partially mimics certain attributes of a synchronous generator: its voltage is controlled by a locally-controlled oscillator that slows down when more energy is withdrawn from the device.
 Unlike a conventional generator, the GFM device has no overcurrent capacity and thus will react very differently in the short-circuit situation.
 Adding the GFM capability to a GFL device is not expensive in terms of components, but affects the revenues: in order to support the grid stability by providing extra power when needed, the power semiconductors need to be oversized and energy storage added.
+GFM has higher standby consumption than GFL.
 Modeling demonstrates, however, that it is possible to run a power system that almost entirely is based on the GFL devices.
+A combination of GFM battery storage power station and synchronous condensers ("SuperFACTS") is being researched.

+European Network of Transmission System Operators for Electricity (ENTSO-E) groups the GFM devices into three classes from 1 to 3, with Class 1 being at the lowest level of contribution to the grid stability (the original classification had the numbers in reverse, with class 1 being the highest).
+Class 2 is further subdivided in to 2A, 2B, 2C, with 2A being the most basic of the three: